The Silent Threat: How Cancer Can Impact your Septic Tank System

 Photo by Pixabay on Pexels.com

-If you live in Maine, it’s important to take steps to protect your septic tank and leachfield from Hurricane Lee.
+If you live in Maine, you should take steps to protect your septic tank from Hurricane Lee.
+It’s important to also safeguard your leach field from potential damage.
 Here are a few things you can do:

 • Have your septic tank pumped out.
-If your septic tank is full, it’s more likely to overflow during a hurricane.
-Mother Nature may fill your septic tank fast and backflow into your home.
+If your septic tank is full, it’s more to overflow during a hurricane.
+Mother Nature fill your septic tank fast and back flow into your home.
 A check valve maybe recommended to be installed before the storm and then removed after the storm.
-Check Valves tend to clog up your line.
+Check Valves clog up your line.
 Use a Swing Check and not a Spring Check!

-• Divert downspouts away from your septic tank and leachfield.
-This will help to reduce the amount of water that flows into the system during the hurricane.
+• Divert downspouts away from your septic tank and leach field.
+This will help to reduce the amount of water that flows into it during the hurricane.

-• Elevate your septic tank and leachfield system (if applicable).
-This can be done by installing a raised tank or by building a mound around the system.
+• Elevate your septic tank and leach field system (if applicable).
+This can be done by installing a raised tank or by building a mound around it.
 Keep in mind, Your entire septic system from start to finish must breathe.
 Burring over your septic system is a dead septic system.

-If your septic tank and leachfield system is damaged during Hurricane Lee, it’s important to have it repaired as soon as possible.
-A qualified septic tank professional can assess the damage and make the necessary repairs.How Hurricane Lee Could Affect Your Septic Tank and Leachfield?
+If your septic tank and leach field system is damaged during Hurricane Lee, repair it quickly.
+It’s important to have it repaired as soon as possible.
+A qualified septic tank professional can assess the damage and make the necessary repairs.How Hurricane Lee Affect Your Septic Tank and Leach field?
 A lot!

-Additional tips for keeping your septic tank and leachfield healthy:
+Extra tips for keeping your septic tank and leach field healthy:

 • Avoid using harsh chemicals in your drains.
 These chemicals can damage the bacteria in your septic tank that break down waste.

-• Have your septic tank inspected and pumped out every 1-3 years, depending on the size of your household and the amount of wastewater you produce.
+• Inspect your septic tank every 1-3 years.
+Pump it out regularly.
+The timing depends on your household size and the amount of wastewater you produce.

-By following these tips, you can help to protect your septic tank and leachfield system from Hurricane Lee and keep it running smoothly for years to come.
+By using these tips, you can protect your septic tank and leach field system from Hurricane Lee.
+You can also keep it running smoothly for years to come.

 What to do if you have a septic tank overflow:

-If your septic tank overflows, it’s important to take action immediately.
+If your septic tank overflows, it’s important to take action promptly.
 A septic tank overflow can contaminate drinking water supplies and pose a serious health hazard.

 Here are some steps you can take if you have a septic tank overflow:

-1. Contact a qualified septic tank professional immediately.
+1. Contact a qualified septic tank professional promptly.

 2. Keep children and pets away from the overflow area.